VRConservation/geosp-draft/_build/html/_sources/foss.md

-# Free & Open Source
+# FOSS
+Free and open source software

 Is it really either/or to analyze and visualize geospatial data?
 See this repo for a curated list of GEE resources: https://github.com/opengeos/Awesome-GEE?tab=readme-ov-file#r